Table of content

 <p class="instructions">Please enter a valid email address.</p>

-- Provide error validation and feedback: associate error messages with their respective form fields using ARIA attributes, and use visually distinct styles or alert boxes to notify users of errors while maintaining color contrast for readability.
+- Provide error validation and feedback: tie error messages to their fields with ARIA attributes, and use visually distinct styles or alert boxes to notify users of errors, while keeping enough color contrast for readability.

-Here is an example, but since this is a complex topic, I recommend you reading Sandrina's post on Accessible Form Validation.
-Simply amazing!
+Here’s an example, but since this is a complex topic, I recommend reading Sandrina’s post on Accessible Form Validation.
+Simply amazing.

 <input